Colorectal cancer screenings may save your life

 Watch for these symptoms

-Dr. Padhya notes that Boseman’s cancer probably was not detected through routine screening, since he was so young at the time of his diagnosis (39).
-That’s why it is important to seek medical care if you experience colorectal cancer symptoms, she says.
+Dr. Padhya emphasizes the importance of seek medical care if you experience colorectal cancer symptoms, she says.
 These symptoms include:

 Scheduling a colonoscopy